PoodleLabs/PoodleLabs.BootableSecurityTools/readme.md

 - ECDSA on secp256k1 - **NOT STARTED**
 - ECIES on secp256k1 - **NOT STARTED**

-Additional curves are likely to be supported in the futre, maybe also non-EC asymmetric schemes.
+Additional curves are likely to be supported in the future, maybe also non-EC asymmetric schemes.

 ### Symmetric Encryption